odessy/odessy.github.io/README.md

 ### 15. Increase max width for theme wrapper <a name="15"></a>

+[tabs]
-The theme wrapper limits the max-width of the section to 1080px.
+[tab name="version 6.1 to 6.2"]The theme wrapper limits the max-width of the section to 1080px.
 This CSS changes it to 1500px.
 ```css
 /* CSS - Increase max width for wrapper */
 .wrapper, .wrapper .grandparent .header__dropdown__wrapper {